Skip to main content

 Education:

-M.A. in Theology and Religion from the University of Durham, 2002
+M.A. in Theology and Religion, University of Durham, 2002

 Ph.D. in Theology and Religious Studies, University of Cambridge, 2007